kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/more-on-arrays.md

 # More on Arrays
+Previously, we touched on arrays, in this lesson, we'll take a depper dive into arrays in JavaScript.
+You'll learn more about how to handle arrays and different array functions that exist.

 ## Accessing Every Array Element

 There is a `for..of` construct in JavaScript that helps to quickly navigate through every element in an array.
-The `for...of` statement executes a loop that operates on a sequence of values sourced from an iterable objectsuch as `Array`, and `String`.
+The `for...of` statement executes a loop that operates on a sequence of values sourced from an iterable object such as `Array`, and `String`.
 This construct is similar to the `for` loop syntax in Python.

 ```js